 In high ambient temperatures with sustained high engine speed and load, an upshift, followed shortly thereafter by a downshift, may occur.
-The TOW/HAUL light will turn off.
-This is a normal part of the overheat protection strategy when operating in the TOW/HAUL mode.
+The "TOW/HAUL Indicator Light" will turn off.
+This is a normal part of the overheat protection strategy when operating in the TOW/HAUL 5 mode.

-The transmission will downshift from Overdrive, to the most desirable gear, if the accelerator pedal is fully depressed at vehicle speeds above approximately 35 mph (56 km/h).
+The transmission will downshift from Overdrive, to the most desirable gear, if the accelerator pedal is fully pressed at vehicle speeds above approximately 35 mph (56 km/h).

-When To Use TOW/HAUL Mode - If Equipped
+When to Use TOW/HAUL Mode - If Equipped